Commercial Mortgage Calculator

 Prime Rate: This standard of comparison for interest rates offered by lenders is essentially the interest rate given to a lender's most creditworthy clients.
 Also known as the prime lending rate, it is based on the verifiable assumption that these larger commercial borrowers have a much lower risk of defaulting on a payment.

 Principal and Interest (P&I): Payments on debts are typically broken down into two basic units.
 The first is known as "Principal".
-Principal refers to the original sum of money borrowed from a lender while Interest can simply be described as an amount derived as a percentage of the principal that acts as the fee for borrowing from the lender.
+Principal is the original sum of money borrowed from a lender while Interest can is an amount derived as a percentage of the principal that acts as the fee for borrowing from the lender.

 Refinance: When a borrower meets with a lender to revise any previous payment schedule on a loan.
 When a debt is refinanced, the original loan is considered "paid off" and replaced with the newly revised pay schedule which is viewed as a new loan altogether.